The Ultimate Guide to Travel Nurse Agency Housing

 Create your free Travel Healthcare Resume on BluePipes!

 The first company pays the entire $40 per hour as the taxable hourly wage.
-They could be playing a little loose with the rules.
-However, this won’t affect you because you will pay the payroll taxes that you should pay.
+This is probably the right way to do it for tax purposes.
+You will pay the payroll taxes that you should pay.

 The second company pays $25 per hour as the taxable wage and $15 per hour as a nontaxable lodging reimbursement.
 They are clearly doing it wrong.
 You are taking a risk if you proceed with them.
 If you do proceed, then the right thing for you to do would be to declare the reimbursements as income on your taxes.

 The third company pays $25 per hour as the taxable wage and pockets the remaining $15 per hour.
 They tell you they can’t pay a lodging reimbursement per IRS rules.
-While this certainly sounds shady, they might be applying a very strict interpretation of the IRS rules.
-Either way, it’s best to avoid them or this particular contract because you’ll be making significantly less money than you should.
+This certainly sounds shady but they might genuinely believe that they are following the rules.
+Either way, it’s best to avoid them for this particular contract because you’ll be making significantly less money with them than you should.

 How to Find Out